 Twitter API v2 vs GetXAPI — Feature-by-Feature Comparison

-Side-by-side comparison of the official X API v2 and GetXAPI.
-Endpoints, pricing, rate limits, authentication, and response format — with an honest breakdown of where each one wins.
+Side-by-side comparison of the Twitter API v2 and GetXAPI.
+Endpoints, pricing, rate limits, auth, and response format — honest breakdown of where each wins.

-The official X API v2 is the direct-from-source way to access Twitter data.
+The official Twitter API v2 (now branded as the X API v2) is the direct-from-source way to access Twitter data.
 GetXAPI is a third-party alternative that gives you the same data through a simpler, dramatically cheaper REST API.
 Both cover tweets, user profiles, followers, search, and DMs — but they differ in cost, complexity, and target use case.

 This post is a feature-by-feature comparison.
-We'll be upfront about the few things the official API does better — and show why GetXAPI is the better choice for most developers.
+We'll be upfront about the few things the official Twitter API v2 does better — and show why GetXAPI is the better choice for most developers.

 The Quick Summary